 The procedure for entering into contracts by or on behalf of NICE shall comply with these SFI.

-All staff must ensure that any conflicts of interest are identified, declared and appropriately mitigated or resolved in accordance with the policy on declaring and managing declaration of interests and NICE’s standards of business code of conduct policy.
+All staff must ensure that any conflicts of interest are identified, declared and appropriately mitigated or resolved in accordance with the policy on declaring and managing interests and NICE’s standards of business code of conduct policy.

 Public contract regulations